sleekEagle/pcr_cloud/README.md

 5. access type = programatic access
 6. add user to group 'deployments'
 7. create user
-8. add these credentials to the RDS_credentials.txt file in project home directory
+8. add these credentials to the s3_credentials.txt file in project home directory
-9.